 • Our research falls within a field that has so far been little investigated, and never in a systematic manner.
 Therefore, it may open up new research perspectives in literary historiography.
 For the purpose, we have created an Online archive of Italian dedications (AIDI), which offers scholars, researchers and other people who may be interested in the subject a data base in continuous growth.
 Documents that are not always easily retrievable are thus collected in an ideal library, and the use of new technologies guarantees immediate access to them.

 • The Online Archive of the Italian dedication AIDI provides access to a corpus of dedications in continuous growth.
 By collecting materials that are dispersed and little known, the Online Archive enables to conduct a broad historical and morphological survey over the genre of the dedication.
 The Online Archive is conceived to continue to be expanded and integrated also after the termination of the project.
 A first specimen has been available online since the summer of 2004.
-Access to AIDI is free, but requires registration.
+Access to AIDI is free.

 • Each dedication is accompanied by a photograph of the original edition (together with the cover page and portraits if available), a transcription of the text that can be interrogated electronically, and a short ‘anagraphic' file.
 Significant information grouped under relevant headings can be searched electronically via research parameters that can be freely combined according to the user's needs: year and place of publication, genre, language and type of the dedication, occasion and date, identity and typology of the dedicator or dedicatee, relationship between the relevant characters, and so on.